Implementation

 In-App Verification

-Apple Pay In-App Verification provides a credit or debit card issuer the means to utilize its iOS mobile app for the verification of users and activation of a payment pass previously provisioned via Apple Wallet.
+Apple Pay In-App Verification lets credit or debit card issuers use their iOS mobile app to verify users and activate payment passes previously provisioned through Apple Wallet.

-Users will find the In-App Verification feature a convenient method to activate their recently provisioned payment passes in addition to existing SMS/E-mail OTP and call center ID&V methods.
+Users find In-App Verification convenient for activating recently provisioned payment passes alongside existing SMS/email OTP and call center ID&V methods.

 In-App Verification Sequence Diagram